eliminmax/eambfc/README.md

 * [x] add script to build with different compilers and compiler flags
   * this should hopefully catch any undefined behavior or portability issues
 * [x] make some hard-coded values (like tape size) configurable when building

-#### In Progress

-* [ ] refactor for more consistent and idiomatic style
-* [ ] add `-j` flag to write errors in JSON-compatible format
+* [x] add `-j` flag to write errors in JSON-compatible format
-  * Currently works for ASCII text, but is untested for other text encodings
-  * assume UTF-8 file names when printing error messages.
+  * assumes UTF-8 file names when printing error messages.
+* [x] refactor for more consistent and idiomatic style

 #### Planned

+* [ ] add a `-V` flag that includes version and build info
+  * This requires explicitly-defined versions, and I'm not there yet.

+### Future versions

 * [ ] possible small optimizations, like compiling `[-]` as 'set 0'